ssmirr/appdev-chapters/conditionals.md

 end
 ```

-If you run the code above, what would be printed? `"x is equal to 3"`.
+If you run the code above, what would be printed?
 Why?

 We accidentally used the assignment operator instead of the equivalence comparison, and in doing so, we _set_ `x = 3` when we meant to check `if x == 3`.